mudspringhiker/openstreetmap_datawrangling/ReadMe.md

         osm_file.close()
         return street_types

 The result from the audit showed that aside from the fact that some street names are heavily abbreviated, some street names are abbreviated inconsistently.
 This was addressed in the final code for cleaning up the street names, although there were still some problems remaining after clean up, such as certain streets have different names.
 For example, Ranch Road 620 is also referred to as Farm-to-Market Road 620, US Highway 290 is also Country Road 290.
-These were not addressed in the project although it could be easily added to the "mapping" dictionary (discussed below).
+These were not addressed in the project although it could be easily added to the "mapping_street" dictionary (discussed below).

 In the process of auditing and coming up with functions to clean street names, I found it easier to create separate functions to fix different problems.
 The final function uses subfunctions that will be described below.

-In updating Farm-to-Market (and Road-to-Market) Roads, the challenge was to make it possible to update the following:
+In updating Farm-to-Market and Road-to-Market Roads, the challenge was to make it possible to update the following:
 - FM / RM
 - FM Road / RM Road
 - Farm to Market / Ranch to Market